 Water seems like the most natural drink for anyone at any age, right?
 After all, our bodies are mostly made up of water.
 Even though that’s true, and water is the best source of hydration for kids and adults, babies don’t need water until they’re bodies are ready for it.
 Check out these guidelines by age milestone for when to introduce water and how much your baby really needs.

 The simple answer is: No. Healthy newborns who are exclusively breastfed or formula-fed do not need any water because the breastmilk or formula is meeting all of their hydration needs.
 In fact, giving them water can actually do more harm than good because their kidneys are still developing, and they simply cannot handle anything other than breastmilk or formula.
 So, hold off on the water for now (and everything other than breastmilk or formula).

-When your baby starts eating solid foods (typically around the 4- to 6-month mark), it can be beneficial to give her a few sips of water with meals to help prevent constipation.
+When your baby starts eating solid foods (typically around 6 months), it can be beneficial to give her a few sips of water with meals to help prevent constipation.
 Here are a couple of tips to keep in mind when introducing water at this age:

 - Just a few sips of water over the course of the day are plenty.
 Your baby is still getting most of her fluids from breastmilk or formula, and there’s water in the pureed baby food she’s now eating too.